MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 You can select the options to define who can respond to a survey, whether to anonymize responses, and more.

 Consider a scenario where you've created a survey to collect customer feedback when a support case is resolved.
-In this scenario, you'll want feedback from the people outside your organization.
+In this scenario, you want feedback from the people outside your organization.

 Let's consider another scenario where you've created a survey to collect feedback about an internal organization event.
 In this case, you'll only want feedback from the people in your organization.